 Wheelchair tennis was founded in 1976 when Brad Parks first hit a tennis ball from a wheelchair and realised the potential of this new sport.

 Wheelchair tennis also has an international tour.
-The NEC Wheelchair Tennis Tour originated in 1992 with 11 international tournaments, but has grown in size and popularity with currently over 170 events taking place all over the world.
-To find out more about the NEC Wheelchair Tennis Tour, please click here.
+The ITF Wheelchair Tennis Tour originated in 1992 with 11 international tournaments, but has grown in size and popularity with currently over 150 events taking place all over the world.
+UNIQLO became the title sponsor of the ITF Wheelchair Tennis Tour in June 2014.
+To find out more about the UNIQLO Wheelchair Tennis Tour, please click here.

 To be eligible to compete, a player must have a medically diagnosed permanent mobility related physical disability which must result in a substantial loss of function in one or both lower extremities.